bozelosp/remod/README.md

 - `merge.py` and `smart_merge.py` combine SWC segments.
 - `plot_data.py` and `plot_individual_data.py` visualise computed statistics.
-- `index_reassignment.py` renumbers node indices after editing.
+- `index_reassignment.py` contains the renumbering logic used internally.
 - `random_sampling.py` demonstrates how to draw random dendrites.

 Run any script with the `--help` flag for a description of its command-line